Expertium/expertium.github.io/Benchmark.md

 4​.​ By 2031, there will be an app with an algorithm that employs at least one out of the three ideas proposed above (which are not specific to FSRS), and that app will not be Anki.
 For example, an app using KAR3L.
 The app must be publicly available in AppStore, Google Play Store, or elsewhere, and it must not be in the beta testing stage.
 I'm adding these extra conditions because, without them, [mathacademy.com](https://www.mathacademy.com/) has already [met the main condition](https://www.justinmath.com/individualized-spaced-repetition-in-hierarchical-knowledge-structures/).
 Even with the extra conditions, this prediction can easily come true way sooner than 2031.

-Predictions were made at the end of July, 2024.
+Predictions were made at the end of July 2024.
+Revised in December 2024.

-The dataset has changed, the new dataset includes deck IDs and preset IDs, so predictions 2 and 3 will have to be revised.
+The dataset has changed, the new dataset includes interval lengths *in seconds* deck IDs, and preset IDs, as well as information about sibling cards, so predictions 2 and 3 are no longer valid.
+I have also changed the first prediction because now I'm less certain that there will be no major breakthrough.

 ## References